ianchildress/CA-Project/README.md

-# CA-Project
+# Polydocker
-Base repository for the CA project.
-This project is a combination of Docker, Go, and Polymer to provide a web interface for starting, stopping, adding, and removing Docker containers.
+Polymer based front end for Docker.
+Manage Docker containers and images using a web interface, served by Go.

 # Summary
-This project uses a combination of Go, Docker, Polymer, and Javascript to create a simple interface for interacting with Docker.
+This project uses a combination of Go, Docker, Polymer, and Javascript to create a simple interface for interacting with Docker hosts.

 ## Start up
 The app has a config.json file that allows the following: